How can I use ad hoc assessments?

 - Assessment date and assessment periods - Select a date to assess, or if you'll be linking this ad hoc assessment to a summative assessment, choose the assessment periods of the summative assessment.

-The ad hoc assessment will now be linked to your summative assessment on the Students > Assessments > Assessment Policy > Manage Assessments page!
+The ad hoc assessment will now be linked to your summative assessment on the Students > Assessments > Annual Policy > Manage Assessments page!

 You'll now be able to input marks into your ad hoc assessment!